 Thames TV produced a series of six half hour programmes titled 'In Search of Wildlife'

 Illustrating the plight of endangered mammals throughout the world.
 These were later broadcast in the USA.

 'Nature Watch' with Julian Pettifer began in 1990 and David Shepherd produced the first programme in the series.

 Last but not least, David Shepherd has been the subject of the programme 'This is Your Life'.

-The Artist and Conservationist today.
+The Artist and Conservationist.

-He is regarded as being the world's leading wildlife painter.
 His signed, limited edition prints can be seen in many homes

-Having celebrated his 70th birthday on 25th April 2001 with a fundraising dinner at the Natural History Museum,
+After celebrating his 70th birthday on 25th April 2001 with a fundraising dinner at the Natural History Museum,

 which raised over £100,000 for's wildlife projects.